cityy/diary/README.md

 - implement custom subjective user filters (e.g. for managing projects or major categories)

 ## How to use
 You will need at least python 3.6 installed.
+Also yattag and pyqt5.

 Currently there is no real proper concept for setting up **diary**.
 Just clone the repo and hit up ui_entryMaker.pyw.
 Entries are added from here.
 Any data will be stored inside a */data/* folder inside the repo.
 HTML files will be generated in */output/*.
 Access the references display through */output/index.html*.